-Now imagine being part of a software team whose unintended errors lead to these havocs.
-Or worse, what if you are the owner of a business that created these software, what would you do?
+Now imagine being part of a software team whose unintended errors lead to this havoc.
+Or worse, what if you are the owner of a business that created this software, what would you do?

 You would make sure you are strictly following the laid-out SDLC process!
 This would help you ensure that the project is feasible, there’s clarity in project design, needful tests are completed, and deployment is successful and bug-free!

 Generally, it is not so much as carelessness, but lack of proper SDLC Automation tools, that such bugs go unnoticed.
 Or evolve into a public outcry before they’re even addressed.
 TestGrid helps you fix that.

 SDLC has 6 or at times refereed 7 phases.
 Every stage in the SDLC process pushes the software to be deployed in the most efficient way possible.
 So what are these 6 or 7 phases?
 Let’s find out!

 The first stage in the SDLC process is that of Planning.
 The purpose of this stage is to plan and carve out a clearer understanding of the scope of the project.

 Insights and inputs are gathered from subject matter experts and the involved stakeholders.

 This phase also helps in getting answers to key questions like,

 - What are the foreseeable threats/risks with the development of software?